Veams/documentation/methodology/javascript/options/methodology__jsOptions.md

 [//]: # ({{#wrapWith "grid-row"}})
 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-6"}})

-### IDENTIFYING OPTIONS
+### IDENTIFYING OPTIONS and OPTIONS SYNTAX

- When a module has options, you must at add a data-js-options attribute to your markup.
+ When a module has options, you must at add a `data-js-options` attribute to your markup.
+The value if the attribute `data-js-options` must be an JSON object.
+You object should be wrapped in single quotes.

  Including data-js-options in our markup helps developers see which constructor options were overrides.

  [//]: #     ({{/wrapWith}})
  [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-6"}})